-The 23-year-old was seen entering The Bridgewater Hospital in Manchester's Moss Side to undergo routine medical tests ahead of completing a £31.8 million moveBy Paul Clennam
+The 23-year-old Porto defender was seen entering The Bridgewater Hospital in Manchester's Moss Side to undergo routine physical examinations ahead of his switch to the Etihad.

-On Friday Goal reported that City had made a breakthrough in talks with Porto over a deal for the France international, having given him until Sunday to accept their offer.
+On Friday, Goal reported that the Premier League champion had made a breakthrough in talks with Porto over a deal for the France international, having given him until Sunday to accept the offer.

-The deal brings an end to a long pursuit for City, who came close to signing Mangala in January but were ultimately frustrated by Porto's unwillingness to negotiate on a valuation.
+The deal brings an end to a long pursuit for the English club, which came close to signing Mangala in January but was ultimately frustrated by Porto's unwillingness to negotiate on a valuation.

-Mangala has established himself as one of the most coveted centre-backs in European football during three seasons at Porto, though he is yet to earn a regular place in France manager Didier Deschamps starting XI.
+Mangala has established himself as one of the most coveted center backs in European football during three seasons at Porto, though he has yet to earn a regular place in France manager Didier Deschamps starting XI.